 12. No words

-Art journals often feature at least a few words on their pages, but there’s nothing to say this has to be the case.
+Art journals often feature at least a few words on their pages.
+But there’s nothing to say this has to be the case.

 Filling an art journal with pages of mixed media art that don’t feature any words is a great way to practice your drawing, painting, collage and doodling skills.